Avanade/NTangle/docs/SqlServer.md

 A batch check is performed against the sidecar database using the [`spXxxBatchExecute`](../samples/SqlServerSidecarDemo/SqlServerSidecarDemo.SidecarDb/Schema/NTangle/Stored%20Procedures/Generated/spContactBatchExecute.sql) stored procedure to determine if there is already an incomplete Batch and attempt to reprocess; otherwise, determine current CDC position from last complete Batch to continue.
 The batch tracking is persisted in the [`XxxBatchTracking`](../samples/SqlServerSidecarDemo/SqlServerSidecarDemo.SidecarDb/Migrations/20241024-233018-03-create-ntangle-contactbatchtracking-table.sql) table.

-The orchestrator will the select (detect) the changes as enabled by the SQL Server CDC capabilities in the main database.
+The orchestrator will the select (detect) the changes as enabled by the SQL Server CDC capabilities in the source database.
 This is achieved by invoking the [`XxxExecuteBatch`](../samples/SqlServerSidecarDemo/SqlServerSidecarDemo.Publisher/Resources/Generated/ContactExecuteBatch.sql) SQL statement and updating the corresponding result sets into the .NET entity equivalents.
 The following steps are performed.

 Step | Description
 -|-